Caring Teen Volunteer Program

 Health Screen: The health screen appointments for the TB skin test and drug test are only available during business hours at the Houston Methodist Hospital Employee Health Clinic: Monday, Tuesday, Wednesday, and Friday, 7 a.m. - 3 p.m.* Please note you need to return to the Houston Methodist Hospital Employee Health Clinic 2-3 days later for a TB skin test reading.
 Please see the section below for more details.

-*Additional appointment times may be available at time of scheduling.
+*Additional appointment times may be available at the time of scheduling.

-All volunteers must attend a Caring Teen virtual orientation.
-Your volunteer orientation date will be scheduled during your pre-screen phone call.
-Volunteer orientation must be completed within 30 days of your health screen appointment.
+Orientation: All Caring Teen volunteers participating in the 2025 Summer Caring Teen Program must attend a Caring Teen virtual orientation.
+Caring Teen virtual orientation dates will be scheduled during the pre-screen phone call.

-Houston Methodist Hospital policy requires a background check on all volunteers.
-You will be emailed a link to submit your information through Pre-Check with your preliminary acceptance letter.
+Background Check: Houston Methodist Hospital policy requires a background check on all volunteers.
+Caring Teen volunteers will be emailed a link to submit required information through Pre-Check with a preliminary acceptance letter.

 Assignment Opportunities:

 Volunteer assignments for Caring Teens are generally available within clinical department support areas, administrative services, and customer support.
 Limited assignments are available on the weekends.
-While we appreciate your interest in specific areas of volunteering, capacity is limited due to the needs of the hospital and the number of Caring Teens in the program.
-We will make every attempt to place Caring Teens in at least one of their areas of interest, but we cannot always accomplish this.
+While we appreciate your interest in specific areas of volunteering, capacity is limited due to the needs of the hospital and the number of Caring Teen volunteers in the program.
+We will make every attempt to place Caring Teen volunteers in at least one of their areas of interest, but we cannot always accomplish this.
 Observing and shadowing opportunities are not offered or permitted through the Houston Methodist Hospital Volunteer Services Department.

 IMPORTANT INFORMATION